Jkuffler/Phase-1-Astronauts/README.md

     3) Station

-    4) Number of days in space
+    4) Bio link to wiki